Positive EVParlay BuilderMiddleLow-HoldFree (Bonus) Bet ConverterBoostsNBANCAABNHLNFLNCAAFMLBSoccerTennisUFC / MMABoxing

 The extra point success rate is over 92%.
 Extra points remain safe but haven’t been a virtual guarantee since the NFL stretched the distance of attempts to 30 yards in 2015.
 Meanwhile, 2-point conversions succeed roughly 48% of the time.
 That number implies a high risk of failure that most coaches deem is not worth the reward barring specific situations.
 NFL teams attempt 2-point conversions about once in every 10 touchdowns.

-The previous paragraph points to the fact that 3 and 7 also dominate the NFL’s margin of victory, due to the regularity of scoring these amounts.
-Games resulting in a point differential of 3 or 7 account for nearly the outcome of one in every four games played during this century.
-The magic number is indeed 3 at 15.02% of outcomes.
-But 7 also brings luck to many spread bettors, ending up the second-most common margin of victory 9.3% of the time.
+The previous paragraph points to the fact that three and seven also dominate the NFL’s margin of victory, due to the regularity of scoring these amounts.
+Games resulting in a point differential of three or seven accounts for nearly the outcome of one in every four games played during this century.
+The magic number is indeed three at 15.02% of outcomes, but seven also brings luck to many spread bettors, ending up the second-most common margin of victory 9.3% of the time.

 Key Numbers & Spread Betting